dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmRejectExpiredStudiesAETitle:

     dcmRejectExpiredStudiesAETitle_"
-    "Store Permission Service URL",string,"URL of Store Permission Service which will be invoked on receive of the first object of a study. {<dicomTag>} will be replaced by the value of the attribute in the object.
-E.g. http://host.name/storage-permission/study/{0020000D}?patientId={00100020}&patientIdIssuer={00100021}&studyDescription={00081030}","
+    "Store Permission Service URL",string,"URL of Store Permission Service which will be invoked on receive of the first object of a study by any AE. {<dicomTag>} will be replaced by the value of the attribute in the object.
+E.g. http://host.name/storage-permission/study/{0020000D}?patientId={00100020}&patientIdIssuer={00100021}&studyDescription={00081030,urlencoded}.
+May be overwritten by configured value for particular Archive Network AEs.","
     .. _dcmStorePermissionServiceURL:

     dcmStorePermissionServiceURL_"
     "Store Permission Service Response Pattern",string,"Regular Expression applied to responses from Store Permission Service to determine agreement for storage.
 E.g. ""validation""\s*:\s*""true"" .
-If absent, every success response will be treated as agreement for storage.","
+If absent, every success response will be treated as agreement for storage.
+May be overwritten by configured value for particular Archive Network AEs.","
     .. _dcmStorePermissionServiceResponsePattern:

     dcmStorePermissionServiceResponsePattern_"